ScrapCodes/FIPS-compliance/blogs/kyok-with-spark.md

 by a Cloud HSM instance.
 In this post, we will consider some salient features of `Keep your own key`, for large scale data processing engine like Apache Spark.

-TODO: add instructions for using Spark on Openshift with key as mounted secret.
+#1TODO: add instructions for using Spark on Openshift with key as mounted secret.

+#2 Accessing
 #References

 1. RSA Key Extraction via Low-Bandwidth Acoustic Cryptanalysis.
 Daniel et al.